scrtdd

 --send-reload-profile-msg

 Send a message to any running scrtdd module requesting to reload a specific profile passed as argument.
+Useful to reload the catalog without restarting the module.

 Catalog